garyk295/madridapiclab2/index.md

-6. Click on the 'All APIs' buton on the top left to return back to the main screen.
+6.Click on the 'All APIs' buton on the top left to return back to the main screen.

 ### 2.3 Creating the oAuth provider
 This part of the lab will walk you through the steps required to secure the payments API using oAuth.